A you would expect, it has been a bit of a mixed bag for the Heart of Midlothian loan stars.

 Stats: 4 clean sheets

-A regular but has missed the last two matches Manager Alan Maybury prefers Callum Crane as a midfielder and Dall started the season as the first-choice left-back.
-The young full-back was sent off for two bookable offences at the end of August.
+Manager Alan Maybury prefers Callum Crane as a midfielder and Bailey Dall started the season as the first-choice left-back.
+The young full-back was then sent off for two bookable offences at the end of August.

 That coincided with Crane’s return from injury who then slotted in at left-back.
 Dall has since failed to regain his place from the lower-league stalwart but Crane picked up another injury last weekend and that could spell a return for the Hearts loanee.
 If he does it will be to a more settled defence than it was earlier in the campaign.